-Contact a MT DES Preparedness Grant Coordinator for guidance and a step-by-step guide on how to submit a budget modification through the AmpliFund system.
+Contact a MT DES Preparedness Grant Coordinator for guidance on how to submit a budget modification.
+MT DES has an Amendment Request form to fill out.

 Can I request a change of project scope?

 SHSP projects must follow the same project scope that was set forth during the time of award.
 However, some scope changes can be requested and approved pending proper justification for allowable modifications that still support the original project intent.
 Contact a MT DES Preparedness Grant Coordinator for additional guidance.